-USCIS is looking for someone who's a productive citizen who hasn't gotten in trouble.
-This can mean the lack of a criminal record or any trouble with the law, a steady job record, good reputation in the community, and a history of taking care of your family.
+When looking for good moral character in immigration, USCIS is looking for someone who’s productive and hasn’t gotten in trouble.
+This can mean the lack of a criminal record, a steady job record, good reputation in the community, and a history of taking care of your family.

 The following things prohibit you from establishing good moral character: